orchetect/MIDIKit/Docs/MIDIKit-GettingStarted.md

 Typically MIDI functionality is scoped at an app-level, and a single `Manager` instance can be stored in your AppDelegate or even at top level as a global singleton.

 - `clientName` is an internal name used only to identify the manager instance to Core MIDI
-- `model` is the user-visible model name of your app
+- `model` is the user-visible model name of your app that is included in the meta-data of virtual ports you create
-- `manufacturer` is the user-visible manufacturer, or company name of your app
+- `manufacturer` is the user-visible manufacturer, or company name of your app that is included in the meta-data of virtual ports you create

 ```swift
 let midiManager = MIDI.IO.Manager(